LivePersonInc/developer-center/pages/documents/GettingStarted/create-api-keys.md

    ![](../../../img/apikeycreation1.png)

    {:.notice}
-   The maximum number of keys that can be created per aacount is currently 100.
+   The maximum number of API keys that can be generated per aacount is currently 100.

 7. If the window does not close automatically, click the **X** in the top right to close the window.